 Artists & Artisans

-Once described as the “most known unknown artist,” Tamara de Lempicka was a key figure in the Art Deco movement, whose luxurious neo-Cubist paintings left an indelible mark on art and pop culture of the 1920s and 1930s.
+Once described as the “most known unknown artist,” Tamara de Lempicka was a key figure in the Art Deco movement, whose luxurious neo-Cubist paintings left an indelible mark on fine art and pop culture of the 1920s and 1930s.
 With a life full of uprooting and re-establishing, De Lempicka harnessed her disturbed beginnings into passionate artmaking.
-Through dynamic portraits of modern society women and herself, coupled with geometrically influenced works of nude figures, De Lempicka created a name for herself as a woman always on the cutting edge of society.
+Through dynamic portraits of modern society women and herself, coupled with geometrically influenced works of nude figures, De Lempicka created a name for herself as a woman always on the cutting edge of society with her unique style.

 While her canon had somewhat fallen into obscurity in the decades after her peak creative years, renewed interest in Art Deco and an increasing focus on female artists of the 20th century is rightfully pushing De Lempicka back into the limelight.